alexeagle/test-auto-releases/CONTRIBUTING.md

 ## Formatting

 Starlark files should be formatted by buildifier!
-We suggest using a pre-commit hook to automate this.
+We suggest using a pre-commit hook to automate this!
 First [install pre-commit](https://pre-commit.com/#installation),
 then run